massalabs/massa/massa-consensus/architecture.md

 1. Wake-up at each slot
 2. Read draws.
-3. If drawn: read best parents and produce.
+3. If drawn: read best parents and produce block and/or endorsement.
 4. If produced, write to Storage, notify on condvar.

 ### Consensus